cnnarayanchavan/Objects-Events_JS/README.md

    Product name and total cost of the order with the highest amount spent

-Red Code : Missed the day 25th march forgot to do contribution n now it's sucks
+Red Code : Missed the day 25th march forgot to do contribution n now it's sucks from tomorrow onwards we'll be starting the Exceptation Handeling